mokronos/MA_SebastianHirt/notes.md

         - QPs, configs(scc, default), codec(HM, VTM)
         - then plot stuff

-- [ ] add labels/gt for all other images
+- [x] add labels/gt for all other images
     - images: 2, 6, 7, 8, 9, 11, 12, 13, 15, 16
     - did not included UI elements like > in navigation in gt
+    - included double spaces in gt
+    - really weird english in some images, should find out if ocr uses a dictionary, could impact performance

+- [x] different config files for non-screen content codec
+    - just loop over them, and save as two different plots

+- [x] convert bmp images to png for latex
+    - can do with convert, same as for RAW files for codec

+- [x] need to change paths for visualizations

+- [x] basic introduction and outline

+- [ ] absolute differenz pixel

 - [ ] Bjøntegaard Delta Rate LMS
     - need more images, data not strictly increasing
     - might need to invert cer values, to make it increase with increasing bitrate

-- [ ] different config files for non-screen content codec

 - [ ] reflect on all the data we have now
     - plots